 Our tour began in the warm moist Casting Studio where the sweet smell of wet clay filled the air.
-We were shown how the dark grey Cornish-mined clay is mixed with water to produce a thick ‘slip’ which is then poured into a plaster mould.
+We were shown how the dark grey Cornish-mined clay is mixed with water to produce a thick ‘slip’.
+This is then poured into a plaster mould.
 After 40 minutes the mould is broken open and the distinctive shape of an Emma Bridgewater mug is tipped out, before having its edges and seams smoothed down.
 At this point the clay is very brittle and will break if squeezed.
 It is then fired in a kiln at 1,000 degrees for 16 hours which produces the white ‘biscuitware’ ready to be decorated.

 The more intricate designs such as the new Jubilee range are decorated using a lithographing process, where a transfer is applied to the biscuitware on backing paper which burns away during the second firing, leaving the print behind.
-After decorating, the pottery is dipped into a duck egg blue glaze which turns transparent during the final firing, then the products are ready to be packed and shipped off to their many fans around the globe.
+After decorating, the pottery is dipped into a duck egg blue glaze which turns transparent during the final firing.
+Then the products are ready to be packed and shipped off to their many fans around the globe.